ErHaWeb/klaro_consent_manager/Documentation/Features/Index.rst

 - At least one service has been referenced in the Klaro configuration
 - The TypoScript constant `plugin.tx_klaroconsentmanager.settings.configuration.disabled` is `FALSE`.

 Sometimes it is desired that sites or certain translations do not use Consent Management.
 This is the case, for example, if the website is outside the scope of the GDPR.
 In these cases, Klaro should not be loaded.
-In addition, the usual script adjustments (e.g. `src` → `data-src`) must not be carried out.
+In addition, script adjustments (e.g. the Klaro-typical change of the attribute `src` to `data-src`) must not be carried out.
 The variable `klaroIsActive` helps with the differentiation at TypoScript level.

 ..  code-block:: typoscript
     :linenos: